Skip to main content

 Architecture

-The Wayfinder sample application has three main parts: a consumer web app, a booking API, and ThunderID as the identity provider.
-The following diagram shows how these pieces connect and where the identity flows run in the system.
+The Wayfinder sample has three main parts: a consumer web application, a booking API, and ThunderID as the identity platform.
+The diagram shows where identity journeys run and where tokens are used after sign-in.

 ConsumersJohnJaneEmmaWayfinder WebWhere consumers sign in and bookDelegates auth to ThunderID;carries tokens to the APISign-in flowOIDC / OAuth 2.0ThunderIDIdentity providerSigns users in and issues tokensAuthenticatedAPI callsWayfinder ServerBooking APIValidates access tokens andserves booking dataAdmin consoleStaff / AdminsAlexSamMaya